Callum-A/cosmwasm-zero-to-hero/15 - Spring Cleaning/README.md

 ## Closing Notes on the Smart Contract Part of the Tutorial

-Well we've reached the end of the first part of contract development: next up building a dApp and providing a usable front-end.
+Well, we've reached the end of the first part of the contract development: next up building a dApp and providing a usable front-end.

-Actually there'll be one more chapter teaching you how to setup a local deployment to make testing your contract much much easier with your front end.
+There'll be one more chapter teaching you how to set up a local deployment to make testing your contract much easier with your front end.

-I'd like to thank you all for making it this far and the support I have received recently.
+I'd like to thank you all for making it this far and for the support I have received recently.
 If this tutorial has helped even just one person it makes it so worth it.

 Thanks again all, see you in the next part :).